-Chipping a tooth can result from a variety of incidents — using your teeth to open packages (something you should never do) or even eating foods that are especially hard.
-Whatever the reason, one thing is certain for just about everyone: It can cause you pain and make you feel self-conscious.
+A chipped tooth can result from a variety of incidents, such as using your teeth to open packages (something you should never do) or even eating especially hard foods.
+Whatever the reason, one thing is certain: a chipped tooth can cause pain and make you feel self-conscious.

-Fixing a chipped tooth as soon as it happens ensures your mishap doesn't cause further problems, but what are your options?
-The restoration you and your dentist choose is specific to your chipped tooth, so you'll need to make an appointment as soon as possible.
+Fixing a chipped tooth as soon as possible ensures your mishap doesn't cause any further problems.
+But what are your options?
+The restoration method you and your dentist choose is specific to your chipped tooth, so you'll need to make an appointment as soon as possible.

-It might take a day or two before you're able to see your dentist and explore a restoration.
-In the meantime, you can care for your chipped tooth by taking an over-the-counter pain medication to keep the pain and swelling to a minimum.
-Rinsing your mouth can also be helpful to remove food particles that often stick in the jagged ends of a cracked tooth, just be sure to avoid temperatures that set off the sensitivity you may feel from the exposed pulp.
-Try a mouthwash such as Colgate Total® Advanced Pro-Shield® Mouthwash to keep things clean, especially if brushing the chipped tooth causes more discomfort.
+It could take a day or two before you're able to see your dentist and explore restoration options.
+In the meantime, you can treat your chipped tooth by taking over-the-counter pain medication to keep the pain and swelling to a minimum.
+Rinsing your mouth can also help remove food particles that often get stuck in the jagged ends of a cracked tooth; just be sure to avoid temperatures that may set off sensitivity due to the exposed pulp.
+Moreover, rinsing with a mouthwash is a painless way to help keep your mouth clean if brushing the chipped tooth causes more discomfort.

-Does pain continue as you wait for your appointment?
-Apply an ice pack, indirectly.
+Does the pain persist while you wait for your appointment?
+Apply an ice pack indirectly (to the outside of your cheek, not directly to the tooth).
 This can help reduce swelling and some of the pain that accompanies a chipped tooth without aggravating the nerves.
 Keep in mind, however, that fixing a chipped tooth isn't a one-size-fits-all situation.
-In all cases, your dentist must examine the extent of the damage before helping you choose a solution that best suits your needs.
+Your dentist must always first examine the extent of the damage before helping you choose a solution that best suits your needs.

 For small and uncomplicated chips, your dentist will probably suggest bonding.
-This is a simple procedure wherein a composite material is molded over the healthy area of the tooth to correct the chip.
+This is a simple procedure where a composite material is moulded over the healthy area of the tooth to correct the chip.
 Your dentist will first roughen up the remaining enamel and shape the composite to create a natural-looking extension.
 He or she then sets the composite using a blue light that instantly hardens the material.
-When taken good care of, bonding can last up to 10 years and is ideal for small, cosmetic chips.
+With proper care, bonding can last up to 10 years.
+It is ideal for small, cosmetic chips.

-If your cracked tooth poses a more severe cosmetic issue, you might opt for veneers.
-These restorations are essentially porcelain covers on the front of your teeth and produce a smooth, natural look when fully applied.
-You can have one veneer installed or several, but they can be expensive in high quantities.
-Nonetheless, acording to a 2012 study published in the International Journal of Prosthodontics, veneers last 10 to 20 years, so they may be the right solution if you've cracked a bonding several times or you're hoping to repair color and shape simultaneously following a chipped incisor.
+If your cracked tooth poses a more severe cosmetic issue, you may want to opt for veneers.
+These restorations are essentially porcelain covers on the front of your teeth that produce a smooth, natural look when fully applied.
+You can have one or several veneers installed, but they can be expensive in large quantities.
+Nonetheless, according to a 2012 study published in the International Journal of Prosthodontics, veneers last 10 to 20 years.
+As such, they may be the right solution if you have cracked a bonding several times or are hoping to repair your tooth colour and shape at the same time following a chipped incisor.

-Crowns, like veneers, are also porcelain covers for the teeth.
+Like veneers, crowns are also porcelain covers for the teeth.
 The difference between crowns and veneers is that a crown shields the entire tooth, whereas a veneer only covers the forward-facing part of the tooth.
 Crowns are more appropriate when a cracked tooth causes the loss of a large portion of the original tooth.
-They can correct the tooth shape and repair your smile quickly, while preventing further damage such as tooth decay and exposed nerves.
+They can correct the tooth's shape and repair your smile quickly, while preventing further damage, such as cavities and exposed nerves.

-If your tooth has cracked just before the surface of the gumline, suggests the American Dental Association (ADA), you should have the tooth removed and replaced with a dental implant.
-By removing the tooth and allowing the space to heal, your dentist can then add a metal post in the gumline prior to installing an implant that looks and feels like a real tooth.
-This helps you avoid infection and a future root canal.
-Just remember it may take the longest, as your mouth will need proper time to heal between the extraction and the implant.
+If your tooth has cracked just below the surface of the gumline, the American Dental Association (ADA) suggests you have the tooth removed and replaced with a dental implant.
+After removing the tooth and allowing the space to heal, your dentist can add a metal post in the gumline prior to installing an implant that looks and feels like a real tooth.
+This will help you avoid any gum or tooth problems and a future root canal.
+Just remember, it may also be the most time-consuming procedure, as your mouth will need proper time to heal between the extraction and the implant.

-A chipped tooth is a fairly common dental issue, but that doesn't mean your fix should be run-of-the-mill.
-Take care of the problem quickly by making an appointment and discussing options with your dentist.
+A chipped tooth is a fairly common dental issue, but that doesn't mean your repair should be run-of-the-mill.
+Deal with the problem quickly by making an appointment and discussing your options with your dentist.
 With the right care and restoration, you'll be back to a healthy, chip-free smile in no time.